RobertGitH/AutomationExerciseAPI/README.md

 ## :diamond_shape_with_a_dot_inside: Automated API tests created in Postman
 ## :earth_africa: Website home page
 ![homepage](https://user-images.githubusercontent.com/124753072/235929032-4471bd18-9133-46ae-84da-931f0d94bb35.jpg)

+## :information_source: About this project
+The project was made to practice API testing skills in Postman.
+Automated tests were written for the test scenarios shown below.
+The tests were run directly in the Postman app and via the command-line Collection Runner (Newman), which allows you to run and test a Postman Collection directly from the command-line.

 ## :one: Postman:
 ![postman_x](https://user-images.githubusercontent.com/124753072/236633314-80ae1e22-8cdc-4e73-997d-aac1bd801f81.jpg)
 ## :two: Newman: